Computer and Internet Use Policy

 - Reservations/time limits:

 -Currently no reservations are needed to use library computers, but patrons are asked to be considerate of the needs of others.
 If any patron has been at a computer station for more than 30 minutes, they are expected to defer to any patron waiting to use a computer.
-The library staff on duty has the authority to end any patron’s use of the computer at his/her discretion.
+The library staff on duty has the discretionary authority to end or extend any patron’s use of a library computer.

 Circumventing, undermining, damaging and/or destroying the functionality, security and controls of the computers and Internet services by engaging in activities that include, but are not limited to: connecting unapproved devices to the Valley Falls Library’s network or telephone lines, modifying standard software codes or images, propagating viruses or malicious code, hacking and providing remote access to Valley Falls Free Library’s Internet services for use by outside entities will result in loss of privileges.
 When appropriate, violations may also be referred for appropriate parental interaction and/or civil or criminal prosecution.